wyllie/AwAws/README.md

 ## Why?

-Yeah, boto3 is awsome but it's also pretty dense.
+Yeah, boto3 is awesome but it's also pretty dense.
 Using a service like SQS is a real pain when you have to deal with stuff on the JSON level, especially when a lot of options in there is not really are that useful.
 That said, the main idea behind this module is to provide a simple interface to make life a